Kawahira, in his 'Checker Face' guise, watched the sick Giglio Nero Boss and contemplated his next move.

-Of course, Harry also had to keep up on his other studies, and Grapplehook had requested that the boy stop by a Gringotts location and take some assessment tests every once in a while- promising to allow Harry a small trinket from the Family Vault, (which was allowed by the Potter Family bylaws), for every grade level Harry advanced.
+Of course, Harry also had to keep up on his other studies given the deal he had hashed out with Gringotts.
+Grapplehook had requested that the boy stop by a Gringotts location and take some assessment tests every once in a while- promising to allow Harry a small trinket from the Family Vault which was allowed by the Potter Family bylaws- for every grade level Harry advanced.

-He'd also met other interesting people on the ship, grateful that the Goblins had loaned him, (because when you bought a Goblin-made artifact, you were only paying for 'your lifetime use' not for the artifact itself, Grapplehook had explained), a bracelet that made people not question why he was by himself, as it made his conversations much more enjoyable.
+He was incredibly grateful that the Goblins had loaned him- because when you bought a Goblin-made artifact, you were only paying for 'your lifetime use' not for the artifact itself, Grapplehook had explained- a bracelet that made people not question why he was by himself, as it made his conversations much more enjoyable.

 He'd also started to learn bits and pieces of German from a kindly old German man.